MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/Whoops/USBServer.md

 +++
 title = '(Wombel) USB File Server Deletion' date = 2024-02-11T16:58:12Z
-Weight = 5
 +++
 (nothing to do with viruses/crypto)

-An important precursor to this is that Wombel was responsible for the backups.
+>An important precursor to this is that Wombel was responsible for the backups.
 We used tape backups at the time: go into server room, shove in tape, check next day on the console it was ok, weekly restore test.
 There was gaps of over a month at times.

-They kept "Forgetting"
+>They kept "Forgetting"

 And, we regularly went to ***\\\server\\F$*** to access things from the servers.